brightknight08/firebase-tools-docker/README.md

 **multiple node versions are provided because Firebase Cloud Functions require either node-8 or node-10.**

+#### nodejs 8

+Firebase-tools v8.12.0 no longer supports (or its dependencies) NodeJs 8.
+Although NodeJs 8 is still supported, it will be stuck on **Firebase-tools v8.10.0** from now on.

 ## credits

 HUUUGE, huge thanks to [Andrey Senov](https://github.com/AndreySenov) for the original project in